-8.5 Telemetry:
+8.5 Telemetry :

-- 8.5.1 Telemetry systems must operate at frequencies which have been approved by the FIA. - 8.5.2 Pit to car telemetry is prohibited.
+- 8.5.1 All cars must be fitted with a telemetry system which has been manufactured by the FIA designated supplier to a specification determined by the FIA. - 8.5.2 Telemetry systems must operate at frequencies which have been approved by the FIA. - 8.5.3 Pit to car telemetry is prohibited.

-8.6 Driver controls and displays:
+8.6 Driver controls and displays :

-8.6.1 Any electronic modules used for driver information displays and switch inputs must be supplied by an FIA designated supplier to a specification determined by the FIA and be suitably housed by each team.

-8.6.2 Any single control device, including but not limited to switch, button, paddle or pedal, used by the driver must be connected to a single analogue or digital input of the ECU.
+- 8.6.1 Any electronic modules used for driver information displays and switch inputs must be supplied by an FIA designated supplier to a specification determined by the FIA and be suitably housed by each team. - 8.6.2 Any single control device, including but not limited to switch, button, paddle or pedal, used by the driver must be connected to a single analogue or digital input of the ECU.

-Exceptions will be considered to handle the following:
+Exceptions will be considered to handle the following :